Prefiguration group of the International Observatory on Information and Democracy (IOID)

 Define the general and specific objectives of the Observatory so that it responds to the needs in a relevant way, including the main fields and levels of evaluation, the phenomena and their causes, the related effects and risks, and the structure of the report.

-Define recommendations on how the IOID can structure exchanges between States, digital platforms and the research community.
+Define recommendations on how the OID can structure exchanges between States, digital platforms and the research community.

 Chapter 2